skliper/PSP/fsw/generic-rtems/README.txt

 set(CMAKE_MODULE_PATH "${CMAKE_SOURCE_DIR}/../psp/cmake/Modules" ${CMAKE_MODULE_PATH})

 II.
-Mission setup modifications to use PC-RTEMS PSP
+Mission setup modifications to use GENERIC-RTEMS PSP

 Use a CMake toolchain file to build CFE for RTEMS.
 This goes under the mission's "_defs" top-level directory.
 This example below may be edited and tuned to the mission-specific needs.

-Specifically this file should be called "toolchain-<ARCHNAME>.cmake" where <ARCHNAME> can be anything such as "cpu3" or "i686-pc-rtems".
+Specifically this file should be called "toolchain-<ARCHNAME>.cmake" where <ARCHNAME> can be anything such as "cpu3" or "i686-generic-rtems".

 Then in the "targets.cmake" file set the "TGT<N>_PLATFORM" variable to be the same ARCHNAME and the toolchain file will be picked up and used by the build system.